Wait... Where Are All the Black Friday 2019 Deals?

 Eat and Entertain In

-With prices like this, it doesn't take much cutting back to net noticeable savings at the end of the month.
+With prices like that, it doesn't take much cutting back to net noticeable savings at the end of the month.
 Take a brown bag lunch to the office, and spend a few date nights watching Netflix.
-Even if you just cut back on a meal or two a week, it will net you some savings.
+Even if you just cut back on a meal or two a week, it's bound to yield savings.

-Potential Savings: $40 a month (cutting out a fast food meal a week) up to $290 a month (cutting out a nice dinner for two a week)
+Potential Savings: $40 (one fast food meal a week) to $290 a month (one nice dinner for two a week)